RedHatSatellite/satellite-clone/man/satellite-clone.md

 You will need:
 --------------

-  - A blank (vanilla install) RHEL 7 server (target server).
+  - A blank (vanilla install) RHEL 8 machine (target server).
 You will run the setup commands here.
   - A backup from a Satellite server (source server) created with satellite-maintain backup.
 This backup can be with or without pulp-data
   - You will need a Satellite 6 subscription for the cloned machine.
 There are options for obtaining subscriptions at a discounted rate for smaller environments.